takamanu/my-story-app/README.md

-# My Stories App
+# My Stories App Dicoding Submission

 The My Stories App is a mobile application that allows users to view, add, and connect with people who create stories.
+You can use **this project for you Android Intermediate Submission as reference**.

 ## Features